 The CF experience is divided into three equal segments and each segment represents one third of the total experience, which is approximately 420 hours per segment.

 Full-time CF experience is considered 35 hours per week for 36 weeks, for a total of 1,260 hours.
 Working more than 35 hours per week will not shorten the length of the CF experience; however, working fewer than 35 hours per week will extend the number of weeks required to reach 1,260 hours.
 Part-time experiences must be a minimum of 5 hours per week in order to be counted toward the total 1,260 hours.
 The CF cannot begin until conferral of master's degree and appropriate state licensure.

 Travel, lunch, vacations/holidays, leaves of absence, and other forms of paid or unpaid time off cannot be counted in your number of hours worked per week.

-Twenty percent of the work week may be spent doing other activities such as attending in-services or providing trainings and presentations.
+Up to 20% of the CF experience may be spent doing other activities such as attending in-services or providing trainings and presentations.

 Before beginning the CF, and periodically throughout the CF experience, it is important that a Clinical Fellow ensures that their CF mentor(s) meet the required qualifications.
-For those who apply under the 2020 SLP standards, in order to count hours that have been earned on or after January 1, 2020, their mentoring SLP(s) must
+In order to count hours that have been earned on or after January 1, 2020, their mentoring SLP(s) must

+A Clinical Fellow may not count hours earned during any period of time that the CF mentor does not meet the SLP standards'supervision requirements.
 It is a Clinical Fellow's responsibility to verify their CF mentor's status to ensure their mentor's certification remains current throughout the duration of the CF experience.
-Periodic verification of your mentor's status is a good practice to follow, such as (1) before your CF experience begins and then (2) halfway through your CF experience.
+Periodic verification of your mentor's status is a good practice to follow, such as (1) before your CF experience begins and then (2) at the beginning of each segment of the experience.
 Check your CF mentor’s status online here: